 Similarities between ground level photograph and oblique photographs

-- They can both be divided into foreground, middle and background during interpretation unlike the vertical photographs.
+- They can both be divided into the foreground, middle, and background during interpretation, unlike the vertical photographs.

 - The scale of both ground and oblique photographs tend to diminish toward the background

 - They are both simple to understand and use

 - In both ground-level photographs and oblique photographs, the objects on the foreground tend to obscure those in the middle and background

 - The size of objects in both ground level and oblique photographs tend to decrease in size from the foreground to the background

 - They are both useful in land use planning and construction activities

 - While the ground-level photograph is taken with the camera axis horizontal to the ground, oblique photographs are taken at a higher altitude with the camera axis tilted at an angle greater than 3 degrees from the vertical axis

 - Oblique photographs cover a large area than ground-level photographs.

 - Oblique photographs have less obstruction of objects compared to ground level photographs